animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} supports various deployment topologies for managing and distributing data.
-The topic of {data-store-name} topologies is beyond the scope of this documentation.
-However, to quickly recap, {data-store-name}'s supported topologies can be classified as: peer-to-peer (p2p), client-server, and wide area network (WAN).
+GemFire supports various deployment topologies for managing and distributing data.
+The topic of GemFire topologies is beyond the scope of this documentation.
+However, to quickly recap, GemFire's supported topologies can be classified as: peer-to-peer (p2p), client-server, and wide area network (WAN).
 In the last two configurations, it is common to declare client Regions that connect to a cache server.